phreborn/MLCAF/Tutorial/submission-hello/README.md

 This document is intended as hands-on instructions for the [CAF tutorial](https://indico.cern.ch/event/771763/).
-Since the instructions should be self-contained, it can also be used as a offline resource.
+Since the instructions should be self-contained, it can also be used as an offline resource.
 The only prerequisite of this tutorial is a working [CAF](https://gitlab.cern.ch/atlas-caf/CAFCore) installation.
 You can check this by running